ChandanNaik89/Tableau-Dashboards/README.md

 Tableau is the fastly growing and powerful data visualization tool.
 Tableau is a business intelligence tool which helps us to analyze the raw data in the form of the visual manner; it may be a graph, report, etc.
+Data analysis is very fast with Tableau, and the visualizations created are in the form of worksheets and dashboards.
+Any professional can understand the data created using Tableau.